Dr. Jesse G. Swan

 - Postmodern Literary Studies

-Professor Swan encourages any student to study with him who is interested in any aspect of Renaissance/early modern English literature and culture, bibliography and textual studies, constructionist or constructivist critiques of gender and sexuality, the politics of the twenty-first century academy, cross-cultural English literatures, postmodern literature and criticism and/or most any ironic literature.
+Professor Swan encourages any student to study with him who is interested in any aspect of Renaissance/early modern English literature and culture, bibliography and textual studies, constructionist or constructivist critiques of race, gender, sexuality and the self, cross-cultural English literature, biography, postmodern literature and criticism, and/or most any ironic literature.